psmatter/ssplit-py/README.md

 My first approach was to make the ssplit part separate from the module as shared library.
 When I started with the pythonic setup, I found it quite tiresome and time consuming, to design the build and installation as I desired it to be.
 Also I didnt want to use more tools than necessary.

 So the build is done with coreutils.
-In setup.py a factorial is provided, so the project does not depend from the Makefile.
+In setup.py a factorial is provided, so the project does not depend on the Makefile.
 As this is my first python module, I am sure there still is potential for improvement.

-An issue with coreutils is the install Path.
+An issue with coreutils is the install path.
 As installed from the debian maintenance, the modules are installed in the site-packages directory.
-This may differ on other installations.
+This may differ for other installations.
 (I guess the current place to be is /usr/local/lib~/dist-packages).
 Check setup.py for Install_Dir.

 If there are issues, issue them.
 I will see what I can do to fix them.